FoxNineOne/ShutdownTimer/README.md

 Upon entering options 1-4, the shutdown timer will go into effect.
-Option 5 will ask you for a customer timer
+Option 5 will ask you for a custom timer

-All of this is self explanatory, I hope this ReadMe is never needed.

-Listen to Zorro Sombre instrumentals.